-If you plan to work with several ULE models at the same time, we recommend to use "Simple ULE" module.
-Let's consider an example:
+We have discussed earlier how to create a ULE model.
+If you plan to work with several ULE models at the same time, we recommend to use the "Simple ULE" module.

-Suppose we need to calculate the moments when the Sun ingresses any sign of Zodiac and makes the aspect to other planets.
-In order to do that, you should create two ULE events: L1 - the Sun ingress to the signs, and L2 - the Sun making aspects:
+Let us assume we are creating a model to explore the effect of the Sun ingressing any sign of Zodiac and making aspects to other planets.
+In order to do that, two ULE events need to be created: L1 - the Sun ingress to the signs, and L2 - the Sun making aspects:

-Then we know that we should click "Calculate" ULE events.
-Do not do that.
-Instead, click "ULE" button here:
+Then we usually would click "Calculate" ULE events.
+Do not do that if you plan to create another model.
+Instead, click "ULE" button as shown below:

-or they can be shown on different panels (one for ingresses and one for culminations) if the option "Panels" was selected:
+They can also be shown on different panels (one for ingresses and one for culminations) if the "Panels" option was selected:

-You can run several "Simple ULE" modules for different models.
+Thus you can run several "Simple ULE" modules for different models.
+Each model will be shown on a separate panel of the Main screen.
 In the screenshot below there are three models: green - declination index, red - tidal force and Sun aspects:

-There is a special category of ULE events, manually defined events we call them Fundamentals.
+There is a special category of ULE events - manually defined events that we call Fundamentals.
 In ULE Editor they are here:

-There are three categories of Fundamental ULE events:
+There are two categories of Fundamental ULE events in the program:

-1) Time Set: this is data time series.
-As an example, we can take measurements of temperature in Toronto.
-Day by day we get the information regarding the highest or the lowest temperature within a day.
-Another example is Sunspot activity data.
-It is recorded for almost 200 years, day by day.
+1) Time Set: this is data recorded over some time period.
+As an example, it can be measurements of temperature in Toronto day by day.
+Another example would be Sunspot activity data.
+It has been recorded for almost 200 years.

-How to build Time Set Fundamentals event?
-Here is an example:
+Here is how to build Time Set Fundamentals Event:

-Several years ago someone has sent me a file with tidal force data for Bern, calculated twice per hour.
-This is the part of that file:
+Suppose we have a file with tidal force data for Bern, Switzerland calculated twice per hour.
+This is a part of that file:

 12/31/1999 23:59:59 0.002